 Safeguarding concerns will be fed back by class teachers to the Designated Safeguarding Lead and followed up in line with our safeguarding policy.

-Staff will follow the codes on conduct set out in the staff handbook when attending any virtual meetings with parents.
+Staff will follow the codes of conduct set out in the staff handbook when attending any virtual meetings with parents.
 Staff should protect themselves with a neutral background or a virtual background and ensure there are no personal items on display.

 2.9 Staff Sickness